parseysharp/ParseySharp/README.md

 Write your parser once.
 Run it everywhere (JSON, XML, YAML, Protobuf, MessagePack, Avro).
 First-class ASP.NET Core integration.

 This repository hosts the ParseySharp core and its ecosystem packages.
+Parsers return path-aware, accumulated errors, so you get precise paths (e.g., ["[3]","paymentMethod","cvv"]) and all issues across arrays/records in a single response.

 - Core: `ParseySharp/`
 - ASP.NET Core: `ParseySharp.AspNetCore/`